Train de Charlevoix

-The Train de Charlevoix is a tourist rail service between Beauport (Chutes Montmorency) and La Malbaie, Quebec, with an additional stop in Baie-Saint-Paul and in the winter at the Le Massif ski area, a distance of about 140 km.
+The Train de Charlevoix is a tourist rail service between Quebec City (Chutes Montmorency) and La Malbaie, Quebec, with an additional stop in Baie-Saint-Paul and in the winter at the Le Massif ski area, a distance of about 140 km.
 It is owned and operated by Le Massif de Charlevoix, which also owns the Le Massif ski area.

-The train no longer runs in the winter, so there is no service to the ski area.
-Service is offered from June to October.
-However, as of 2019 the train will run in winter.
+The service ceased operations in December 2024.
+In Summer 2025, Groupe Voyages Québec, will act as the exclusive distributor of all Charlevoix train packages and from June 13 to November 2, the tour operator will offer a departure per day at 8 a.m. from the Parc de la Chute-Montmorency, near Quebec City.

 History

 Grand Trunk & Canadian National Railways

 As early as 1928, regular year-round passenger service operated once a day as far as La Malbaie (then referred to as Murray Bay).
 A seasonal second train per day service operated from June to September from Quebec City.
 By 1931, the service was extended to Montreal.
 At this time, only freight would continue to Clermont.
 By 1944, the extra train operated during summer months was dropped from the schedule, resulting in a once-daily schedule year round.
 In February 1971, Canadian National extended service to Clermont.